Priygupt13/linux/README.md

 *   Linux Kernel Installation Verification.
 *   Run the test file and Verify the output.
 *   Readme.md Documentation
+*   Added code in cpuid.c and vmx.c files for returning the number of exits for the exit number provided (on input) in %ecx for CPUID leaf node %eax=0x4FFFFFFE
+*   Answered Question 4

 ## Implementation
  *   We have used two atomic variables , atomic_t for exit counter and atomic64_t  for counter total CPU cycles to process all exits and we are exporting these variable through EXPORT_SYMBOL so that we can access those variable inside vmx.c file while handing exits.